/**** JS For Blog TOC ****/

 A web application penetration test should be:

-1. Preceded by meaningful web app security testing during the design phase (share this web application security best practices PDF with your development team to help them understand the security mechanisms that they should build into new and existing features in your cloud application).
+- Preceded by meaningful web application security testing during the design phase (share this web application security best practices PDF with your development team to help them understand the security mechanisms that they should build into new and existing features in your cloud application).

 Four of the five steps above can be easily implemented by talking to a pentesting-as-a-service solution provider.
 Because PTaaS is literally a turnkey way to help you implement the structure above.